 Founded by Tonya Williams, Reelworld Film Festival, now in its 19th year, is dedicated to screening and supporting the underrepresented voices of Indigenous and racialized media artists who create films for social good.
 We prioritize our selection to include Canadian and international films that explore current and pressing social issues.

 Reelworld showcases narrative features, documentaries, shorts, music videos, episodic content, webisodes, gaming and VR/360 films that tell important stories, spark meaningful dialogue and inspire social change.

 All selected short and feature-length films will be considered by the jury:

-1. The Impact Award - Short Film: awarded to the director of the short film selected as most impactful and capable of inspiring social change (juried).
+1. Outstanding Feature Film: awarded to the director of the feature length film selected as most impactful and capable of inspiring social change (juried).

-2. The Impact Award - Feature Film: awarded to the director of the feature length film selected as most impactful and capable of inspiring social change (juried).
+2. Outstanding Short Film: awarded to the director of the short film selected as most impactful and capable of inspiring social change (juried).

-5. Best Music Video Award: awarded to the director of the music video selected as most impactful in conveying message (juried).
+4. Outstanding Music Video: awarded to the director of the music video selected as most impactful in conveying message (juried).

 - Submissions must have been completed after January 1, 2017;

 - All submissions and exhibitions must be in English, subtitled in English or English versioned;

 - Must not be available online, via any home device (blu-ray, DVD, etc.) or released theatrically in Canada by the time of the festival exhibition October 2019;